 Trend analysis supports better resource allocation and strategic planning.

-A high number of reports is not necessarily a sign of poor safety, it often reflects a healthy culture of transparency.
+A high number of reports is not necessarily a sign of poor safety; it often reflects a healthy culture of transparency.

-To build and sustain it:
+To build and sustain a reporting culture:

 A positive reporting culture reduces the likelihood of major incidents.